Windows 11 Won’t Wake From Sleep: How To Fix It

 2. In the Control Panel, find Power Options and select it.

-3. Select Change plan settings for the power plan you have selected, whether that be a high-power plan or balanced.
+3. Select Change plan settings for the power plan you selected, whether a high-power plan or balanced.

 4. Then, go to Change advanced power settings.
 A power options menu should pop up.